 Our wise and wonderful teachers serve as facilitators to the children in their care, and as resources to their parents.
-In addition to many years of experience educating young children, most of our teachers have a Bachelor's degree while some have a Master's coursework or a Master's degree.
-TCS teachers also have skills and expertise in fields outside of early childhood education, and they share those talents, which include music, art, drama, dance, yoga, Spanish, gardening, cooking, and environmental education.
+In addition to many years of experience educating young children, most of our teachers have a Bachelor's degree while some have a Master's degree.
+TCS teachers also have skills and expertise in fields outside of early childhood education, and they share those talents with your children, which include music, art, drama, dance, yoga, Spanish, gardening, cooking, photography, film, writing, storytelling and environmental education.

 The Bluebirds Team:

-Samantha Benjamin (Sam) is from England and moved to the States one year ago.
-She has enjoyed teaching preschool children for the past ten years and looks forward to being a part of helping children at TCS develop in all learning areas.
+Samantha Benjamin (Sam) is from England and moved to the States two years ago.
+Sam has enjoyed teaching preschool children for more than twelve years, two of which are at Takoma Children’s School.
 “I love seeing children develop, and have three children of my own whom I’ve watched and guided through their childhood, and they, along with the preschool children I’ve taught, have been my biggest achievement thus far.”

-Briana Taylor is a new member of the TCS family with two years of experience working with young children.
-She recently earned her B.S. in Child and Adolescent Studies from Bowie State University.
+Briana Taylor is in her third year at TCS after earning her B.S. in Child and Adolescent Studies from Bowie State University and working at a different program for two years.
 Some of her favorite times with young children are seeing them begin to build friendships with each other; marveling at their creativity and hard work; and simply enjoying their play.
-Outside of the classroom Briana enjoys watching movies, traveling, trying new restaurants and spending time with family.
-Briana is excited to learn and explore with the Bluebirds this year!

 The Stars Team:

 Jill Telford is an educator, artist and avid reader.
-She has been serving children and families for several years.
-She plays basketball, writes/paints and often travels to the beach.
+She has an MA in Literacy Studies.
+She has been serving children and families for many years.
 Being one of many educators in our field, I am honored and thankful to be able to play a small part in keeping play, creativity, metacognition, make believe, story telling, and the arts alive for children each and every day.

 The Rainbows Team: